erikallin/cucitrace/rejsekort/Question3/Answer3B.md

-ANSWER 3B: JOE IS TRAVELLING
+ANSWER 3B: BILBO IS TRAVELING
 =============================